Image: Pixabay

 2. Subtract terms with -minus operator

-Exclude terms by putting a minus or dash, -, in front.
+Exclude terms by putting a minus or dash, -

 If you wanted to find out who wrote "Breakfast of Champions", a great read btw, you will get lots of cereal-related results, particularly the awful bland flakes called Wheaties.